Is it too late to start a blog?

 You have to create a strategy, test what works and what doesn’t and be able to persevere through tough times when your traffic might drop.
 Your plan might change from one week to another, but it’s still important.

 Besides guest posting on established websites to build your authority, you should have a schedule and a routine that should help you move forward with your blogging business.

 Always remember – quality over quantity.
-Take time to produce quality content rather than write up thin articles that don’t do your readers any good.
-Look around and find established bloggers who are known in the community.
+Take time to produce quality content rather than write up thin articles that don’t provide any value to your community.
+Find established bloggers and take a close look at what they are doing.